 - (i) Inventory and receivables allowances.
 TPG uses estimates to determine the inventory and receivables impairment allowances.
 Some of the factors considered by TPG for calculating the inventory allowance are the installations volume and demand trends for certain products.
 The factors considered by TPG in order to determine impairment allowance of receivables include customer's risk related to its financial situation, unsecured accounts and the portfolio aging in accordance with the credit terms and conditions set down (see Notes 4 and 6 for more detail). - (ii) Property, plant and equipment.
 TPG reviews the estimated useful life of property, plant and equipment at the end of each annual period, to determine their depreciation.
 Useful lives are determined in accordance with technical studies prepared by specialized internal staff, but external specialists may also participate.
 The uncertainty degree from to the useful lives estimates is related to the market changes and the use of the assets.
-Likewise, TPG performs estimates of recovered equipment value when a user cancels the service. - (iii) Capitalization of cost of loans.
+Likewise, TPG performs estimates of recovered equipment value when a user cancels the service.

+- (iii) Capitalization of cost of loans.
 TPG uses its judgment in order to determine: (1) the qualifying assets in which the cost of loans will be capitalized; (2) the starting, suspension and ending periods of the capitalization, (3) the foreign exchange losses that may be capitalized. - (iv) Impairment of long-lived assets.
 When performing the asset impairment tests, TPG makes estimates on the value of use allocated to its property, plant and equipment, trademarks, and to cash generating units (CGU), in the case of certain assets.
 Calculations of the value of use require TPG to determine the future cash flows that should proceed from the CGUs and the appropriate discount rate to calculate the present value.
-TPG uses the revenue cash flow projections using estimates of market conditions, prices, market share and volume of installations.
+TPG uses the revenue cash flow projections using estimates of market conditions, prices, market share and volume of installations. - Leases.

-- (v) Leases.
 At the time of registering its lease contracts under IFRS 16, Management has had to use certain estimates in respect to: (1) the possible contract renewals; (2) the discount rate to determine their present value; and (3) the applications of allowed exceptions. - (vi) Employee benefits.
 Measurement of the liability for employee benefits is performed by independent specialists based on actuarial calculations.
 Some of the assumptions that may have an important impact, among other, are: (1) discount rates, (2) expected salary increase rates, and (3) rotation and mortality rates based on recognized tables.
 A change in the economic, labor or tax conditions could modify the estimates. - (vii) Deferred taxes.
 TPG has tax loss carry forwards and certain temporary differences, which are susceptible to be used in the following years.
-Based on projected revenue and taxable profit TPG is expected to generate in future years, TPG Management has considered that a portion of current tax loss carry forwards and temporary differences will not be used before their expiration date and, therefore, it was considered appropriate to account for a valuation allowance to the deferred tax asset from those tax losses and temporary differences. - (viii) Contingencies.
+Based on projected revenue and taxable profit TPG is expected to generate in future years, it is determined if an asset or a liability exists. - (viii) Contingencies.
 TPG is subject to legal procedures on which the possibility of materialization as a payment obligation is assessed, for which the legal situation as of the date of the estimate and the opinion of TPG's legal advisers are considered.
 Such assessments are periodically reviewed and in case that the payment obligation becomes probable, the corresponding liability is recognized. - (ix) Revenue from contracts with customers.
-In the process of applying TPG accounting policies, Management has performed the following judgments that have had the most significant effects on the figures recognized in the financial statements: (1) determination of performance obligations; (2) the timing in which a revenue must be recognized based on the fulfillment of performance obligations; (3) the average time of equipment installation; (4) cancellation percentage; and (5) registration of the consideration as agent or principal. - g.
-Consolidated statement of comprehensive (loss) income
+In the process of applying TPG accounting policies, Management has performed the following judgments that have had the most significant effects on the figures recognized in the financial statements: (1) determination of performance obligations; (2) the timing in which a revenue must be recognized based on the fulfillment of performance obligations; (3) the average time of equipment installation; (4) cancellation percentage; and (5) registration of the consideration as agent or principal.

+g.
+Consolidated statement of comprehensive income (loss)